General

 -

-No, we fully understand that you do not want to be surprised by fluctuations in your income.
-We therefore adjust pensions no more than once a year and they remain stable for the rest of the year.
+No, you won’t.
+We fully understand that you don’t want to be surprised by fluctuations in your income.
+We therefore adjust pensions no more than once a year, and they remain stable for the rest of the year.

 -